kiboschool/tk-future-proof-with-python/src/future-proof-with-python/working-with-data.md

 <aside>

-An introduction to Week 1 from FPWP instructor, Mohammed.
+An introduction to Week 1 from your instructor

 </aside>